-The root canal procedure may take anywhere from one to three visits, depending on your condition.
-First, Dr. Gauthier will take diagnostic x-rays to evaluate the tooth and root canal.
+The root canal procedure may take anywhere from one to three visits, depending on the severity of the infection.
+First, Dr. Gauthier will take diagnostic x-rays to evaluate the condition of the tooth and root canal.
 An anesthetic may be administered to help the patient relax and relieve discomfort.

 A small hole will be made to allow access to the inside of the tooth.
 The infected tissue and damaged nerve will be removed using specialized tools.
 The root canal will be thoroughly cleaned and disinfected to avoid future infection.
 If an infection is found, antibiotics may be prescribed and the tooth will be temporarily sealed until the infection has healed.

 Once the infection is clear and the root canal is free of debris, the interior of the tooth will be filled with a biocompatible material called gutta-percha that will serve to maintain the structural integrity of the tooth.
-The tooth will then be sealed.
+The tooth will then be sealed back up.

 Root Canal FAQs

 Do you have more questions about root canals?
 Continue reading to learn more about root canals and find answers to questions that are frequently asked in our office:

 Do root canals hurt?

 There is a popular myth that the root canal procedure is very painful.
 The pain patients typically associate with the root canal procedure commonly stems from the inflamed and infected tooth pulp.
 Patients feel relief from painful symptoms after their root canal treatment.
 For patients with dental anxiety, our dental care team will work with you on an individual basis to help you feel comfortable and relaxed while receiving your root canal.

 Should I get a root canal or have my tooth extracted?